x71c9/uranio-cli/README.md

 - Choose if you want Uranio to create a Docker container with a database.
 - If the previous answer was affirmative, choose the database type.
 - Choose the uranio module you want to use: [core, api, trx, adm]
-- If the previous answer was `api` or above, choose how you want to deploy the service [express, netlify]

 This might take a while, depending on your internet connection.